 “Or could this be one who thinks they believe in Jesus but reject Him by rejecting a move of the Holy Spirit?”

-Straight away we can see his obsession with this Cainite-Judeo-Christian Charismatic Religious humbug of ‘moves of a spirit’.
+Straight away we can see his obsession with this Cainite-Judeo-Christian, Charismatic, Religious, Old Covenant humbug of ‘moves of a spirit’.
 Not only that, but we also have him judging others whom he pigeon holes as those who only THINK they believe in Yashua Messiah.
 I mean, who does he think he is?
 How arrogant, judgemental and self-righteous can you get?
 Has it even dawned on him that these people may be right and have sussed him out with his mickey mouse obsession re moves of a spirit, and he is wrong?
-I doubt whether the thought has ever crossed his mind such is his self-righteousness.
+I doubt whether the thought has ever crossed his mind such is his arrogant self-righteousness and blindness.

-Finally, am I saying that we cannot be prompted (‘moved’) by The Holy Spirit as indwelt Born of God sons and daughters of God?
-Of course not, but as indwelt new creations Born of God we should be operating off our own Holy Spiritual bat and movings, not waiting for a spiritual bus that may never come.
-We have been given the freedom to get on with Yashua Messiah’s work, so let’s get on with it and be done with all that Cainite-Judeo-Christian Religious Charismatic gobbledegook.
+Finally, am I saying that we cannot be prompted (‘moved’) by The Holy Spirit as indwelt born of God (born again) sons and daughters of God?
+Of course not, but as indwelt new creations born of God (born again) we should be operating off our own Holy Spiritual bat and movings, not waiting for a spiritual bus that may never come.
+We have been given the freedom to get on with Yashua Messiah’s work, so let’s get on with it and be done with all this Cainite-Judeo-Christian Religious Charismatic gobbledegook jargon about “moves of the spirit”.